 Create an individual named John Doe.

-Verify employment for Jane Smith.
+or Verify employment for Jane Smith.

 The MCP Server will securely connect to MeasureOne’s APIs and return real-time verification results within your chosen AI or IDE environment.